 The best thing to do is to pick one or at the most two of the cards that have either the lowest balance or no balance at all.
 Then compare the interest rates on both cards and see which one is the best.
 After you have done that, then and only then look for other advantages such as rewards points for using the card, because a low interest rate is most important.

-Note for card hackers:
+Note for travel and credit card points hackers:

 But how many cards is too many?